Skip to main content

 (VII) collateral information related to parenting.

 (F) Adult functioning.
-The CW specialist assesses adult functioning by considering how the PRFC feels, thinks, and acts daily, with a focus on adult functioning and coping skills.
+The CW specialist assesses adult functioning by considering how the PRFC feels, thinks, and acts on a daily basis, with a focus on adult functioning and coping skills.

 (i) This key question determines if the PRFC: